5.7" Lustrous Celestine (Celestite) Crystals on Sulfur - Italy

 This specimen comes with an acrylic display stand.

-celestite (or celestine) is a mineral consisting of strontium sulfate (SrSO4).
+Celestite (or celestine) is a mineral consisting of strontium sulfate (SrSO4).
 It tends to form attractive, well-shaped crystals that are often found inside of geodes.
-One of the main sources of celestine is the deposits on the northwestern coast of Madagascar, however, it's found in a wide variety of other locations and formations.
+One of the main sources of celestine is the deposits on the northwestern coast of Madagascar.
+However, it is found in a wide variety of other locations and formations.

-The world's largest known geode is 35 feet (10.7 m) in diameter at its widest point, and is located near the village of Put-in-Bay, Ohio.
-The geode has been converted into a viewing cave that's now referred to as Crystal Cave.
+The world's largest known geode is 35 feet (10.7 m) in diameter at its widest point with celestine crystals reaching 3 feet wide, and is located near the village of Put-in-Bay, Ohio.
+The geode has been converted into a viewing cave now referred to as Crystal Cave.

 FOR SALE